wp-plugins/store-locator-le/readme.txt

 *Version 4.x is a major upgrade that is not compatible with the version 3.x or earlier add-on packs.*

 Visit the [Store Locator Plus Release Notes page](http://www.storelocatorplus.com/support/documentation/store-locator-plus/release-notes/) for the full change log.

+= 2014-Sep-09 (4.2.06+) =

+* Enhancement: Manage locations shows text when a location is inactive due to missing lat/long.
+* Enhancement: Add a new filter 'slp_edit_location_change_extended_data_info' to allow add-on packs to change the extended data columns.
+* Enhancement: Add the UI base class to the addon-on framework for SLP 4.2.
+* Enhancement: Further refinements to the Results Layout processor.
+* Enhancement: Added Results string format="decimal2" attribute for results layout settings.
+* Enhancement: Check that google is defined in JavaScript before trying to talk to them about map stuff.
+Warn user if it is off but needs to be on.
+* Enhancement: Add filter 'slp_change_ui_radius_selector' to control the radius selector on the UI.
+* Enhancement: Extend the AJAX add-on framework.
+* Change: do not show home marker if user does not enter an address during a search
+* Fix: Fix the HTML output on location search results (Tagalong and SME icons among others).
+* Fix: Fix the HOURS output for Enhanced Results.
+* Fix: Make the extended data system smarter with a fallback to detect extended data fields when the data options array has been corrupted.
+* Fix: Extended data fields are initialized to '0' and '' for consistency with update location method.

 = 2014-Aug-25 (4.2.05) =